funkygao/fae/README.md

 ### TODO

+*   what about remote peer conn when shutdown
 *   sticky peer
     - resource pool get conn should be in goroutine
 *   name3 dump/load to central storage